tytydraco/yessleep/out/We_went_on_a_vacation_to_Japan_I_wish_we_never_did.md

 We rented a car, bought some booze, fire starting kit and a survival knife in case anything attacked us.
 As the evening came we started making our way to the forest.
 The drive took about 40 minutes so it wasn't too bad, we had a lot to talk about.

-We got there as is started getting dark and we quickly made a fire and set up our tents in which we were going to sleep.
+We got there as it started getting dark and we quickly made a fire and set up our tents in which we were going to sleep.

 Next couple of hours we spent talking and drinking and generally having fun.
 We shared scary stories we came upon in our life and soon the time came for us to go to bed.